Ankitdulani/web_scrapper_Mf/README.md

 ## Applications

-* To check how much diversified our investment our on the basis of top 10 holding of a Mutual Fund.
+* To check how much diversified our investment are on the basis of top 10 holding of a Mutual Fund.
 * Performance of Different Sector in Market
 * General trends in Equity Sector Allocation of top Mutual Funds.
 * Evaluate the actual return when fund is liquidated from expense ratio and rate of Inflation (exclusive of taxes).